adarshkr357/Bus-Tracker-Django-Website/README.md

 > [!WARNING]
-> This project is closed suspended due to a lack of resources.
+> This project is suspended due to a lack of resources.
 > If you have the resources you can take it as a base and continue it further.

 # Bus-Tracker-Website